PyCoder369/EEG_based_drone_navigation_implementation/README.md

 ## Modeling Approach:

-- SVM Model: Used to evaluate the accuracy of 18 EEG electrodes from the MITASR headset and identify the best 4 electrodes for classification.
+- SVM Model: Used to evaluate the accuracy of 18 EEG electrodes from the MITASR-21 headset and identify the best 4 electrodes for classification.
 - Random Forest Model: Predicts the event column, which represents different drone movements.
 - The predicted drone movement commands are then sent to an ESP32 to control the drone.